Amutheezan/amutheezan.github.io/ss6.md

 # Short Semester 6
+### Last Edited on: July 8th, 2020

-Generally, we have a semester of 21 to 23 weeks, but this time straight after our we had a semester with 8 weeks,6 weeks of lectures and after every three weeks of lectures we had break one for reading and another for writing.
-Though it is small contents are much and more.
-We had 4/5 subjects to take.
+Generally, we have a semester of 21 to 23 weeks, but this semester contains only 8 weeks, 6 weeks out of 8 weeks are lectures.
+Rest 2 weeks are dedicated for revision and exams.
+I have choose around 4 subjects in this semester.
 I choose digital photography as a humanity subject.
-It was filled with lectures with presentation and photo describing; practicals of photoshoots during the Sunday of 3rd 5th and 6th lecture weeks.
-It was a quite interesting subject and I was able to understand the basic of photography and taking the photo.
+It was filled with lectures with presentation and photo describing; practicals of photoshoots during the weekends.
+It was a quite interesting subject and I was able to understand the basic of photography skills and how to take a photograph :P. Next I choose Formal Methods in Software Engineering.

-And the next choice was formal methods in software engineering.
 A subject I loved most in this semester.
-It explains about formally specify systems especially safety-critical systems and kind of formal analysis (proofing the specification) to the validity of the system.

-Then the next choice was Human-computer Interaction it was now stepped into the new era as User Experience.
-It was quite an interesting subject.
+It explains about formally specify systems especially safety-critical systems, also do formal analysis (proofing the specification) to the validity of the system.
+Then the next choice was Human Computer Interaction it takes about how to define UI which matches with ensure better user experience.
+It is also a quite interesting subject.

-I also take research and report writing and professional practice which are compulsory for us.
+With these three interesting subjects, I also take research and report writing and professional practice which are compulsory for us.

-Though it says a short semester; it has a lot of things.